 A City of Pacifica Encroachment Permit is required for any work within city right-of-way (street/sidewalk), public easements or utility easements.
 Examples of work which require this type of permit are connecting to the city’s sewer main, installing new improvements (driveways, sidewalks, under-sidewalk drains) and any other work that involves the use or alteration of existing city-maintained right-of-way.
 If you are a Utility Carrier installing fiber optics in the public right-of-way, there is an administrative process that must be followed before permits are issued.
 Click here to view the Administrative Process.

-The property owner and/or contractor performing the work is required to fill out and submit an Encroachment Permit Application The application must include a site plan showing dimensions and all proposed work.
+The property owner and/or contractor performing the work is required to fill out and submit an Encroachment Permit Application and Site Plan.
+The application must include a site plan showing dimensions and all proposed work.
 Any contractor working within the City of Pacifica is required to have a current business license on file.
+Due to COVID-19, contractors are also required to complete and submit a Project Safety Protocol document for both Large and Small Construction Projects along with the application.
 Note that filling out the application does not give the applicant permission to begin work.
 Work can only begin after a permit is signed, paid for and correctly issued by city staff.

 If the Engineering Division has no objection to the work proposed, a permit will be issued pending the receipt of: